 Musk and Starlink face competition from Amazon founder Jeff Bezos, who is working on internet from space in his Project Kuiper.
 With $10 billion going into Project Kuiper, Bezos already has secured FCC approval for 3,236 internet satellites, but hasn’t launched any yet.

-In June, Motley Fool reported that Starlink is bringing in steady income with its launches.
+In June, Motley Fool reported that Starlink was bringing in steady income with its launches.
 This is “helping advance the company's goal of establishing a space-based communications network that could be used in future efforts to get to the moon and beyond.”

 In 2018, Shotwell said (via CNBC) that SpaceX as a whole “can’t go public until we’re flying regularly to Mars.”